PopsDylan/FuseBoxSD/README.md

 * Many of the other printed parts have been modified for M5 screws
 * The controller runs Smoothieware
 * A Raspberry Pi 3 is included, for OctoPi
-* A complete model is provided, in Fusion360 and STEP formats
+* A complete model is provided, in Fusion 360 and STEP formats

-You will need to add an extruder.
-We have been using the [Belted Extruder v4 by dintid]( https://www.thingiverse.com/thing:2527297 ).
+You will need to provide a Bowden extruder.
+We have been using the [Belted Extruder v4 by dintid](www.thingiverse.com/thing:2527297).

 Copyright PopsDylan 2017.